soumik-uxd/camel-recipes/sftp-csv2json/README.md

 ```bash
 docker-compose down --volumes
 ```
-- If the application was started locally please ensure the SFTP service(s) are stopped after stopping the application.
+- If the application was started locally please ensure that the SFTP service(s) are stopped after stopping the application.